-Company – On record
+Company – Active

-Company – On record
+Company – Active

 Why this profile?

 As the world’s largest rainforest, the Amazon is known as the “lungs of the Earth.”
-However, exploitative extractive companies such as Petroperú, continue to operate in the Amazon basin despite severe social and environmental consequences.
-Petroperú’s operations have devastating effects on biodiversity and the climate, impacting local Indigenous peoples and their livelihoods.
-As a result, Petroperú faces widespread opposition from communities and civil society groups, both in Perú and abroad.
+However, exploitative extractive companies such as Petroperú continue to operate in the Amazon basin despite severe social and environmental consequences.
+Petroperú’s operations have devastating effects on biodiversity and the climate, impacting local Indigenous Peoples and their livelihoods.
+As a result, Petroperú faces widespread opposition from communities and civil society groups, both in Peru and abroad.

 What must happen